anu-unnikrishnan/tic-tac-toe/readme.txt

 GUIDE TO TIC-TAC-TOE AGAINST A HUMAN/AI.
 ----------------------------------------

-This repository contains three programs for playing the game Tic-Tac-Toe.
+This repository contains three Python programs for playing the game Tic-Tac-Toe.

 1) Tic-Tac-Toe.py - for two humans!
 Play with a friend.
 2) Tic-Minimax.py - for one human!
 Play with an AI constructed using the Minimax algorithm.